CodeCraftt/Translator/README.md

-# 🌍 Translingo: Your Language Translation Companion
+# 🌍 Translator: Your Language Translation Companion

 Welcome to **Translator**!
 This project is a user-friendly language translation tool designed to bridge communication gaps between different languages.
 Utilizing the powerful capabilities of Google's translation services, Translingo provides accurate and swift translations at your fingertips.